 - Purchase the complete Expat Arrivals Mumbai Guide (PDF)

-Education is obviously a priority for parents moving to Mumbai with their children.
-However, expats may find that the number of schools in Mumbai is not in proportion to the burgeoning population and waiting lists are long, with challenging admissions processes.
+Education is obviously a priority for parents moving to Mumbai with children.
+Expats may find that the number of schools in Mumbai is not in proportion to the burgeoning population, so waiting lists can be long and admissions processes challenging.

-Most expats in Mumbai opt to send their children to private or international schools, which offer an excellent standard of education, but depending on the family's circumstances, distance learning and homeschooling may be more feasible.
+Most expats in Mumbai opt to send their children to private or international schools, which offer an excellent standard of education.

 Public schools in Mumbai